KanchanKR/Admin-Dashboard/README.md

 - **Edit Functionality**: Edit user names and emails, preserving roles and status.
 - **Pagination**: Manage users with pagination, showing limited users per page.
 - **Delete Confirmation**: Confirmation modal before deleting a user.
+- **Audit Log**: All the actions that a user can perform will be displayed in log tab.

 ## Technologies Used